 So, be aware of changes in visual abilities when you suddenly move from one lighting condition to another.
 Your vision may need time to adapt to achieve optimal visual performance.
 If you must escape from a lighted room into the dark realize that your vision will be impaired for at least several minutes.
 You will need to do the best you can in these reduced visibility conditions to further facilitate your escape.

-If you have come from a well-lit environment and step outside only to be confronted by a potential attacker, you may wish to buy as much time as possible in order for your vision to improve.
+If you have come from a well-lit environment and step outside only to be confronted by a potential attacker, you may wish to buy as much time as possible for your vision to improve.
 The opponent has likely been in the dark for some time and may have a distinct visual advantage.
 You should not assume the two of you can see equally well.

 Opponent Strikes are History